Third Corona Tax Relief Act: Following the decisions of the coalition committee on 3 February 2021 further Corona aid for companies is planned.

 Update (26 February 2021)

-On 26 February 2021, the Bundestag adopted the bill as partly amended by the Finance Committee.
+On 26 February 2021, the Bundestag agreed with the bill as partly amended by the Finance Committee.

 Update (25 February 2021)